kgateway-dev/kgateway/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 Message to store Basic Auth Configuration.
-"Extended" refers to this format allowing for selection of the hashing algorithm and user source.
+"Internal" refers to this format allowing for selection of the hashing algorithm and user source.
 If only the legacy "apr" field is defined, the existing public BasicAuth configuration will continue be used.

 ```yaml